-Benjamin J. Haskin | Elliot J. Gluck | Robert B. Stebbins

-On December 15, 2021, the Securities and Exchange Commission (the "SEC") voted 3-2 to propose amendments to Rule 2a-7 (the rule governing money market funds) and other rules under the Investment Company Act of 1940 (the "1940 Act"), as well as related reporting and disclosure requirements.1 The proposed amendments are the latest chapter in the SEC's history of money market fund reform and are intended by the SEC, in part, to address concerns about prime and tax-exempt money market funds that were highlighted by market events that occurred in March 2020 at the beginning of the COVID-19 pandemic.2 Comments on the proposed amendments may be submitted until 60 days following the publication of the Proposing Release in the Federal Register.
+By Benjamin J. Haskin, Elliot J. Gluck, Robert B. Stebbins, and Jonathan J. Tincher n December 15, 2021, the Securities and Exchange Commission (SEC) voted 3-2 to propose amendments to Rule 2a-7 (the rule governing money market funds) and other rules under the Investment Company Act of 1940 (1940 Act), as well as related reporting and disclosure requirements.
+The proposed amendments are the latest chapter in the SEC's history of money market fund reform and are intended by the SEC, in part, to address concerns about prime and taxexempt money market funds that were highlighted by market events that occurred in March 2020 at the beginning of the COVID-19 pandemic.
+Comments on the proposed amendments were due by April 11, 2022.